Watch now on:

 Of all art forms, dance is perhaps the most fleeting, the most ineffable, the most in-the-moment.
 You can film a dance, but that tends to feel like a mimeograph compared to the grace and sweat, the sense of connection between dancers and each other and the audience, of seeing dance in the moment.
 It’s a SportsCenter highlight of a Peyton Manning touchdown compared to goal line seats at Mile High: a moment captured, but not fully felt.

 It is sadly fitting then that the TV show that most deeply understood dance and the complex and kooky characters drawn to it is also the most criminally short-lived of modern times.
-Masterminded by Amy Sherman-Palladino in the same spirit of her Gilmore Girls, ABC Family’s Bunheads is television’s wordiest show about physicality since Friday Night Lights, and the most hilarious one about tragedy since M*A*S*H*.
+Masterminded by Amy Sherman-Palladino in the same spirit of The Marvelous Mrs. Maisel and Gilmore Girls, ABC Family’s Bunheads is television’s wordiest show about physicality since Friday Night Lights, and the most hilarious one about tragedy since M*A*S*H*.

 The characters talk faster than Kendrick Lamar raps